 If a book is illustrated, I will give writers and artists equal credit in my social media and blog posts.
 If I’m reviewing a comic book or graphic novel, I will also credit the inkers, color artists, and letterers.

 After I have finished reading books provided to me by authors/publishers/etc. for the purpose of reviews, I will donate them to my local library or (in the case of e-books) delete them.
 If I can, I will pass on books to other readers/bloggers, especially for marginalized communities (because I know there is a problem with ARCs, especially with MC of color, still ending up in the hands of white readers only).
-I will not accept payment of any kind for reviews.
 If I do not specify the source in the review, that means I have checked the book out from the library or purchased it myself.

 All reviews will include the following: